splunk/public-o11y-docs/apm/intro-to-apm.rst

 If you have already instrumented your applications but are not seeing your data coming into APM as you expect, see :ref:`Troubleshoot your instrumentation <instr-troubleshooting>`.

-For information about Splunk APM use cases, see :ref:`apm-use-cases-intro`.
+For information about Splunk APM use cases, see :ref:`apm-scenarios-intro`.

 To see an example of using Splunk Observability Cloud components together, see :ref:`get-started-scenario`.